cudanlab/cudanlab.github.io/content/conference.md

 – **Anu Masso**, TalTech, Tallinn, Estonia ([https://taltech.ee/...](https://taltech.ee/en/contacts/anu-masso))

 ## Call for Abstracts

-The call for abstracts is now closed.
-Acceptance notices have been sent out.

 We invited authors to submit a **single-page abstract pdf** including a (mandatory) descriptive figure and caption by the **24th of July 2023** via our [OpenReview](https://openreview.net/group?id=CUDAN.tlu.ee/2023/Conference) submission system.
 We accepted a total of 49 long contributed talks and 27 combined lightning talks & posters, by a total of 157 accepted co-authors.
 We strive for an in-person event to maximize community interaction, yet we will offer a limited amount of remote presentation slots.
 Review was single-blind and performed by a college of 65 Programme Committee members (as listed below).